muratk5n/thirdwave/en/README.md

 Watched a few episodes on Scott Adkins' YT channel talking to guests from the action/stunt world..
-Everyone seems to agree the shaky-cam work on Bourne movie sucked bad.
-First movie was fine.
+Everyone seems to agree the shaky-cam work on the second Bourne movie was terrible.
+First one was fine.

 ---